-Here’s a sampling of what we’re offering.
-The deadline to apply for Fall 2017 is August 1, 2017.
+Here’s a sampling of what we’re currently offering.

 The Architecture of Musicals